kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Couchbase-log-appender/index.md

 * TOC
 {:toc}

-The Couchbase log appender is responsible for transferring logs from the Operations service to the Couchbase storage.
-Logs are stored in document storage.
+The Couchbase log appender is responsible for transferring logs from the Operations service to the [Couchbase](http://www.couchbase.com/) database.

 Each log document consists of the following fields: